Loss Disallowance

 What Is Loss Disallowance?

-Loss disallowance is a tax concept where the Internal Revenue Service (IRS) prohibits a taxpayer from deducting a realized capital loss on their tax return.
-This typically happens when an investor attempts to claim a tax benefit for a loss while maintaining their economic position in the security.
-The most common mechanism for loss disallowance is the wash-sale rule.
-Under the wash-sale rule, if an investor sells a security at a loss and buys a "substantially identical" security within 30 days before or after the sale, the loss is disallowed.
-The purpose is to prevent investors from selling a stock simply to harvest a tax loss and then immediately buying it back.
-When a loss is disallowed, it doesn't disappear entirely.
-Instead, the disallowed loss amount is added to the cost basis of the newly purchased security.
-This effectively defers the recognition of the loss until the replacement security is eventually sold in a transaction that doesn't trigger another wash sale.
+Loss disallowance is a fundamental tax concept where the Internal Revenue Service (IRS) prohibits a taxpayer from deducting a realized capital loss on their current year's tax return.
+This mechanism is primarily designed to prevent investors from claiming a tax benefit for a loss while maintaining their economic position in the security.
+In the eyes of the tax authorities, if you sell a security at a loss but immediately buy it back, you haven't truly exited the investment, and therefore, you shouldn't be allowed to use that loss to reduce your taxable income.
+The most frequent cause of loss disallowance is the wash-sale rule.
+Under this rule, if an investor sells a security at a loss and then purchases a "substantially identical" security within 30 days before or after the sale, the loss is disallowed.
+This creates a total window of 61 days—the 30 days prior to the sale, the day of the sale itself, and the 30 days following the sale.
+The purpose of this window is to ensure that investors are genuinely stepping away from an investment for a meaningful period if they wish to claim a tax deduction for the decline in value.
+When a loss is disallowed, the IRS does not simply eliminate the loss.
+Instead, the disallowed loss amount is added to the cost basis of the newly purchased replacement security.
+This adjustment is crucial because it ensures that the tax benefit of the loss is preserved, albeit deferred.
+When the replacement security is eventually sold in a future transaction that does not trigger another wash sale, the higher cost basis will either reduce the capital gain or increase the capital loss realized at that time.
+Consequently, loss disallowance is often more of a timing issue than a permanent loss of a deduction, although triggering a wash sale in certain accounts, like an IRA, can lead to a permanent loss of the tax benefit.

 Key Takeaways